upleveled/system-setup/windows.md

     <img src="./macos-5.1-psql.png"><br><br>

-    If your screen looks like the above screenshot, type in or copy and paste the following query (this is a language called SQL):<br><br>
+    If your screen looks like the above screenshot, type in or copy and paste the following query (this is a language called SQL):

     ```sql
     CREATE TABLE users(